leandono/newsprint/README.md

 ## Configuration

-Before use NewSprint, you need to create some configuration files to get the information from Trello, create the newsletter and send it.
+Before use NewSprint, you need to create two configuration files: `config.json` and `sprint.json` (optional).

 ### config.json